 Starter: Pan Fried Shishito or Padron Peppers

 Ever since he was first introduced to this simple, yet tasty starter, BB has been a big fan!
-Shishito or padron pepper, quickly fried, touch of salt, squeeze of lime and done.
+Shishito or Padron pepper, quickly fried, a touch of salt, squeeze of lime, and done.
 Not hot, just right.

 Main: Beef Ribs Aloha Style

 Just makes sense.
 We learned more or less how to make these tasty ribs in Hawaii, we should make them in Hawaii.
 Or, just make them in your backyard and say Aloha!

 Side: Hawaiian Beans

 Beans, pineapple, green peppers, BACON, sweet and spicy.
 A perfect accompaniment.

 The peaches are ripe and in season, and who doesn’t love an easy peach cobbler?
 While this might have to wait until we actually get home to make it, since it will probably be Macadamia ice-cream for our dessert in Hawaii, it will be worth the wait.